 Will you focus on benefits such as speed of application or finding the lowest cost product.
 Will you be a bricks and mortar brokerage that you see on the high street or will you be completely online such as My Financial Broker and Badger Loans.

 There are always opportunities to take advantage of growing industries such as equity release, bridging finance or business loans – things which people often struggle to get from high street banks.

-Or you can look at working in a mature, saturated market, with knowledge that there is a high consumer demand such as credit cards or personal loans.
+Or you can look at working in a mature, saturated market, with the knowledge that there is a high consumer demand such as credit cards or personal loans.